The Qing Ding Pearl: Plot

 The play tells the story of Xiao En (whose real identity is Ruan Xiaoqi from Water Margin), a poor fisherman and his daughter who seeks bloody revenge after their livelihoods are taxed away by the overbearing Squire Ding.
 Squire Ding sends tax collectors and boxers to Xiao's fishing vessel but the fisherman refuses because the tax is illegal and the river had run dry.
-There's no fish for him to be taxed on.
+Therefore, there is no fish for him to be taxed on.
 Two swashbucklers named Li Jun and Ni Rong help Xiao En.
 The now bloodied Boxers escape and report to Squire Ding.
 For his transgression, Xiao is whipped.
 Angered, he and his daughter go to Squire Ding's residence – The Ding Mansion.
 They sneak in, his daughter wearing the Qing Ding Pearl to masquerade as a noble.
 Inside, the pair slays everyone inside.